Sam Nzima: Early life

-Sam Masana Nzima was born in the town of Lillydale in Transvaal Province (now Mpumalanga).
+Sam Masana Nzima was born in the village of Lillydale in Transvaal Province (now Mpumalanga).
 His father worked as a labourer for a white farmer.
 Sam Nzima first became interested in photography when his teacher showed him his camera and how to use it.
 While still at school, Sam bought a camera and began taking pictures in the Kruger National Park.
 When the farmer pressed Nzima into farm labour, he fled to Johannesburg after nine months of working on the farm.
 He found a job as a gardener in Henningham.
 While working there he completed his high school education.

 Career

 In 1956, Nzima found work as a waiter at the Savoy Hotel.
 At the hotel a photographer named Patrick Rikotso taught him photography skills.
 Nzima took portraits of workers.
 While at the Chelsea Hotel, Nzima started reading The Rand Daily Mail newspaper.
 When reading the articles of Allister Sparks Sam became very interested in photojournalism.

-While travelling he wrote a story about taking the bus and sent it with photographs to The World, a black African daily newspaper.
+While travelling he wrote a story about taking the bus and sent it with photographs to The World, a Black African daily newspaper.
 The editor of The World was interested in Sam Nzima's work and requested that he work freelance for the paper.
 Then, in 1968, he invited him to join as a full-time photojournalist.

 On 16 June 1976, the Soweto uprising began as police confronted protesting students.
 Nzima took the photograph of fatally wounded Hector Pieterson (12) on the corner of Moema and Vilakazi Streets in Orlando West, Soweto, near Phefeni High School.
 This image depicts an emotional scene of Hector being carried by Mbuyisa Makhubo, with Hector's sister Antoinette Pieterson (17) right beside them.
 After The World published the photo the next day, Nzima was forced to hide because of the harassment he was receiving by the security police.
 He moved back to Lillydale, where he was kept under surveillance by security police.

 When The World was closed down by the government in 1978, the Daily Mail and The Star newspapers requested that Nzima work for them; Nzima refused in fear of the security police killing him.